neptune-ai/docs/docs/getting-started/quick-starts/index.rst

 Quick starts
 ============

-Quick starts should get you started in minutes.
+Quick starts are minimal examples that will get you started in minutes.
-Those are minimal examples that get you from A to B.

 Right now we have: